Gerald Priestland: BBC2 opening night

 Possibly Priestland's best known news broadcast occurred on the opening night of the BBC2 channel (Monday 20 April 1964).
 He had the onerous and unexpected task of anchoring the evening's transmission from the newsroom at Alexandra Palace as a consequence of an extensive power failure across London.
 The channel's output that evening was restricted to repeated readings of the news and apologies for the loss of normal service and only lasted for about three hours.

 Later life and work

-During the late 1960s, Priestland was back in the USA as chief American correspondent where he covered such events as the assassination of Martin Luther King Jr., the moon landing of the Apollo program and the outraged response of students to the Vietnam War.
+During the late 1960s, Priestland was back in the USA as chief American correspondent where he covered such events as the assassination of Martin Luther King Jr., the Apollo 11 Moon landing and the outraged response of students to the Vietnam War.
 He returned to Britain at the end of the decade but his broadcasting duties were interrupted when he suffered a nervous breakdown.
 In the course of his recovery, Priestland became a devoted Quaker, despite having been a confirmed atheist in his youth.